neilsambhu/neural_renderer/timeline/README.md

 4/29/2023 6:10:08 PM: `vertices` affects the zoom in or out from the object.
 4/29/2023 6:11:49 PM: `faces` affects the quality of the curves of the object (i.e. smaller values result in a lower quality render).
 4/29/2023 6:13:36 PM: `textures` affects the contrast in the appearance of the object (i.e. smaller values result in a light gray render; larger values result in a black-and-white render).
+4/29/2023 8:04:12 PM: `elevation` affects rotation like a gas station hot dog. `azimuth` affects rotation like a toy top.